loomts/ipfs-cluster/README.md

   output=$(dctl ecrecovery | awk '{print $1}')

   if [ "$output" = "$ci" ]; then
-      echo "The strings are equal."
+      echo "The strings are equal, test pass." else
-  else
-      echo "The strings are not equal." fi
+      echo "The strings are not equal, test fail." fi
 }

 ```

 P.S.
-If you notice no disk space left, use `docker system df` to check docker cache.
+If you notice no disk space left, use `docker system df` to check docker cache :)

 - ipfs-cluster-ctl new command

 `add ... --erasure`: Added file by erasure coding, build `ipfs-cluster-ctl` and type `ipfs-cluster-ctl add -h` for details.
-> P.S. when use --erasure, means that also enables raw-leaves and shard
+> P.S.
+Using --erasure also force enables raw-leaves and shard

 `ecget`: Get erasure file by cid, if file was broken(canot get all shards) it will automatically recovery it.
 > P.S.
 Shell command can download file and directory directly.
-But rpc `Cluster.ECGet` can only get []byte, need to use `tar.Extractor` to extract it to FileSystem
+But rpc `Cluster.ECGet` can only retrieve []byte, so you need to use `tar.Extractor` to extract it to FileSystem.

-`ecrecovery`: Scan all erasure coding files pinned, if some files broken then try to recovery.
+`ecrecovery`: Scan all erasure coding files pinned, if some files broken then try to recover.

 ### TODO
-Now this project supports fundamental features about Erasure Code.
-But still something needs to be optimized.
+This project currently supports fundamental features about Erasure Code.
+However, there are areas that need optimization:

-1. Send parity shards to one peer via a single stream.
+1. Send parity shards to a single peer via one stream.
-2. Currently, we use the `sharding/dag_service` to store the original file and `single/dag_service` to store single files.
-More elegant way is to create a new `adder` module to combine them.
+2. At present, we use `sharding/dag_service` to store the original file and `single/dag_service` to store single files.
+A more elegant solution would be to create a new `adder` module to combine them.
-3. Support block level erasure.
+3. Support for block-level erasure.

 ---
 [![Made by](https://img.shields.io/badge/By-Protocol%20Labs-000000.svg?style=flat-square)](https://protocol.ai)